seanpue/al340/about.md

 permalink: /about/
 ---

-This is the primary documentation accompanying the AL340 Spring 2015 "Digital Humanities Seminar" class at Michigan State University, taught by A. Sean Pue (http://seanpue.com).
+This is the primary course website for the AL340 Spring 2015 "Digital Humanities Seminar" class at Michigan State University.